apc-mhs/mustang-mug/README.md

     GOOGLE_APPLICATION_CREDENTIALS="./src/admin/mustang-mug-firebase-adminsdk-te6ci-2af91d14d1.json"
     FIRESTORE_EMULATOR_HOST="localhost:8080"
     FIREBASE_AUTH_EMULATOR_HOST="localhost:9099"
-Then, add your service account json file to the `admin` directory inside `src`.
+Then, add your service account JSON file to the `admin` directory inside `src`.
+You can get this file by contacting @AndrewLester.
 The file should be named `mustang-mug-firebase-adminsdk-te6ci-2af91d14d1.json`.
 Now, you are ready to test.
 Run the firebase emulators:

     firebase emulators:start
 In a separate shell tab, start the dev server.